dharmatype/Bebas/README.md

 From version 2.000, [Bebas Neue has become open source font.](https://github.com/dharmatype/Bebas-Neue)

 ## Thank you
-Even though Bebas has crazy spacing and bad curves and only has uppercase, many people used this font.
+Even though Bebas(2005) has crazy spacing and bad curves and only has uppercase, many people used this font.
 I can't understand why they used but I thank you very much for using, sharing it and giving me precious experience.

 ## Terminated